skarva/lockbox/README.md

 Keep your notes and website logins secure in an easy to manage collection.
 It is ready to go when you're logged in, and securely encrypted when you're not.

 ### Features
+* Store passwords or important notes
 * Fast search
 * Sort by name or date added
-* Access to logins saved in Epiphany

 ## Developing and Building